Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-Waptus Lake Basin
+An Adventure in the Waptus Lake Basin

 See more trip photos here.

-A Night on Waptus Pass
+Second Night Spent on Waptus Pass

 See more trip photos here.